instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 }
 ```

 This isn't just about adding some date ranges.
-It's about nuanced, tailored searches, that is deeply integrated with the backend.
+It's about nuanced, tailored searches, that are deeply integrated with the backend.
 Metaphor Systems has a whole suite of other filters and options that you can use to build a powerful search query.
 They can even use some chain of thought prompting to improve how they use some of these advanced features.

 ```python
 class DateRange(BaseModel):